Did you know that you only have 2.6 measly seconds to win over your visitors when they land on your website for the first time?

 If you don’t like the first suggestion, you can simply hit the refresh button a few times until you find a title that you can work with.

-I’ve used this tool several times myself when I’ve become stuck for a really good catchy title for a blog post idea.
+I’ve used this tool numerous times myself when I’ve become stuck for a really good catchy title for a blog post idea.

-Do you have any tools or tips you want to share with me here?
+Do you have any tools or tips you want to share in this post?

-Is there something you’re using right now that I’ve not mentioned in the list above?
+Is there something you’re using right now that I’ve not mentioned above that would be useful for Magnet4Blogging readers?